ScienceDB-REST/express_route_gen_js/README.md

+# :no_entry: DEPRECATED
+The restful approach for ScienceDB has been changed to graphql approach for new versions visit [this site](https://github.com/ScienceDb)

 # express_route_gen_js
 Provides commands to auto-generate CRUD routes for models with Expressjs.
 This is Ruby-on-Rails or SailsJS like controller scaffolding.
 See [this blog](http://mherman.org/blog/2015/10/22/node-postgres-sequelize/#.WDcA0qIrLVr) for more details.